DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 lish communication sessions between trusted partners.
 In theory, they operate at the Session layer (layer 5) of the OSI model.
             - reasons for dropping a packet could include addresses that don’t exist on the network, ports or addresses that are blocked, or the content of the packet (e.g malicious packets blocked by admin policy)
+            - Tier 1 Firewall - One protected Zone e.g Internet & Tier 2 Firewall - Two Protected Zones e.g Internet and DMZ and so on.
         - IDP devices, which monitor the network for unusual network traffic and MAC or IP address spoofing, and then either alert on or actively stop this type of traffic
         - proxy/reverse proxies:
             - proxy servers can be used to proxy internet-bound traffic, instead of letting clients talk directly